Ever wondered how heavy is a microwave?

-Well – welcome to the holy grail of microwave weights.
-I’ve asked myself this question, and dove into some research to find out.
+Welcome to the club!
+I’ve also often wondered about microwave weight myself and have dived into some research to find out.

-I collated data from 54 different microwave models, including countertop microwaves (20), over the range microwaves (14), built-in microwaves (15) and drawer microwaves (5).
+For this microwave weight comparison, I collated data from 54 different microwave models, including countertop microwaves (20), over-the-range microwaves (14), built-in microwaves (15), and drawer microwaves (5).

 A microwave weighs approximately 55 lbs on average.
-This varies depending on size and type – from a minimum of 20lb (small countertop microwaves) up to 100lb (bulky built-in microwaves).
+Though a microwave’s weight varies depending on size and type – from a minimum of 20lb (small countertop microwaves) up to 100lb (bulky built-in microwaves).

 Want more detail about each microwave type?
 Then read on for a rollercoaster journey of microwave data!